zetraworld0-sketch/Telegram-FOSS/README.md

 # Telegram-FOSS

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
-It’s superfast, simple and free.
+It is superfast, simple and free.

 This is an unofficial, FOSS-friendly fork of the original [Telegram App for Android](https://github.com/DrKLO/Telegram).